PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

-I've been looking in to [AMP](https://ampproject.org/), [Polymer](https://polymer-project.org/), [Mozilla Brick](http://brick.mozilla.io/)(seemingly defunkt) and other web toolkits, and one thing hit me is that they are all prefixing their element catalogues with a project namespace: AMP has `<amp-*>` elements; Polymer has `<polymer-*>`, `<iron-*>`, `<app-*>` etc; [Mozilla](http://brick.mozilla.io/) have `<brick-*>`.
+I've been looking in to [AMP](https://ampproject.org/), [Polymer](https://polymer-project.org/), [Mozilla Brick](http://brick.mozilla.io/)(seemingly defunct) and other web toolkits, and one thing hit me is that they are all prefixing their element catalogues with a project namespace: AMP has `<amp-*>` elements; Polymer has `<polymer-*>`, `<iron-*>`, `<app-*>` etc; [Mozilla](http://brick.mozilla.io/) have `<brick-*>`.

-From the outside it looks like there is a massive platform play to get people locked into the framework's element set and the namespacing like we are seeing puts developers in the position of buying into the stack and even if it is unintentional they are creating a walled garden that could lock the developers into one platform.
+From the outside it looks like there is a massive platform play to get people locked into the framework's element set and the name-spacing like we are seeing puts developers in the position of buying into the stack and even if it is unintentional they are creating a walled garden that could lock the developers into one platform.